Prince Eugene of Savoy: Oudenarde and Malplaquet

 The recent defeats, together with the severe winter of 1708–09, had caused extreme famine and privation in France.
 Louis XIV was close to accepting Allied terms, but the conditions demanded by the leading Allied negotiators, Anthonie Heinsius, Charles Townshend, Marlborough, and Eugene—principally that Louis XIV should use his own troops to force Philip V off the Spanish throne—proved unacceptable to the French.
 Neither Eugene nor Marlborough had objected to the Allied demands at the time, but neither wanted the war with France to continue, and would have preferred further talks to deal with the Spanish issue.
 But the French King offered no further proposals.
 Lamenting the collapse of the negotiations, and aware of the vagaries of war, Eugene wrote to the Emperor in mid-June 1709.
 "There can be no doubt that the next battle will be the biggest and bloodiest that has yet been fought."

 After the fall of Tournai on 3 September (itself a major undertaking), the Allied generals turned their attention towards Mons.
 Marshal Villars, recently joined by Boufflers, moved his army south-west of the town and began to fortify his position.
 Marlborough and Eugene favoured an engagement before Villars could render his position impregnable; but they also agreed to wait for reinforcements from Tournai which did not arrive until the following night, thus giving the French further opportunity to prepare their defences.
 Notwithstanding the difficulties of the attack, the Allied generals did not shrink from their original determination.
 The subsequent Battle of Malplaquet, fought on 11 September 1709, was the bloodiest engagement of the war.
 On the left flank, the Prince of Orange led his Dutch infantry in desperate charges only to have it cut to pieces; on the other flank, Eugene attacked and suffered almost as severely.
-But sustained pressure on his extremities forced Villars to weaken his centre, thus enabling Marlborough to breakthrough and claim victory.
+But sustained pressure on his extremities forced Villars to weaken his centre, thus enabling Marlborough to break through and claim victory.
 Villars was unable to save Mons, which subsequently capitulated on 21 October, but his resolute defence at Malplaquet—inflicting up to 25% casualties on the Allies—may have saved France from destruction.